ale2502/ale2502/README.md

 ## Projects

 ### Workout Log Tracker
 A simple and powerful work-in-progress workout tracking app with focus on reps in reserve (RIR).
-Stack: TS, React, Node.js, SQLite3
+Stack: TS, React Native, Node.js, SQLite3

 - Track workouts and progress
 - Clean UI and fast interactions